Help us improve your experience.

 Selecting this check box causes the Enable OSPF Areas button to become selectable.

-You can configure Border Gateway Protocol (BGP) for your SRX Series Firewall deployed as a WAN edge device.
-You can also manually add a BGP Group here.
+You can configure Border Gateway Protocol (BGP) for your SRX Series Firewall deployed as a WAN edge device in the BGP section.
+You would configure BGP on your SRX device by can clicking Add BGP Group here.

 Field Description